gbmj/gbmj-net/stories/archibald-wiggers-deeply-regrets/index.md

 date: 2019-01-01
 blurb: Archie gets more than he bargained for when he and his little pet Lola go to stock up on her favorite treats.
 ---
-# In Which Archibald Wiggers Deeply Regrets His Second Trip to Manfred Mussholm's Curio Shop in the Woods
+# In Which Archibald Wiggers Deeply Regrets His Second Trip to Manfred Mussholm's Curio Shop in the Woods {.has-subtitle}

 by <a href="DOMAIN_URL_PH">Grayson Bray Morris</a>